Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 I guess Japanese Sakura blooming season is widely known occurrence.
 So everyone knows, spring is the best time to visit Japan.
 Interestingly, I have seen cherry blossom blooms in a number of countries, but somehow Japanese Sakura season is differently revered, due to a lot of symbolism associated with it.
 Koreans actually do have many traditions related to cherry blossoms too but that’s not as widely known.

-Another popular period is Autumn for the autumn foliage colors.
+Traveling to Japan in Autumn instead and wondering when the Autumn foliage (Momiji) season is?
+It’s usually in November December, with possible exception of Sapporo in October.
+This season also varies and you should track the forecast closer to the season.
 The yellows and reds can be seen across the country from October to early December, but this changes every year.
 Plus, the weather is mild and drier than summer.
 I actually decided for this season for our first trip, as the colorful photos looked amazing.
 Turned out it was absolutely worth the hype.

 Winter is the dry and cold season so not as popular.
 While summer is hot and very humid, however, July and August are still busy seasons due to school holidays.
 If you can avoid those 2 months, definitely do so, as it’s simply not a good timing, while still very crowded.